ESSA Basics: What are Title I and Title III?

 To support its goals, ESSA authorizes over $24.5 billion in funding annually for various educational programs.
 This funding is distributed among the ESSA titles (sections of law that different fund programs) and awarded to school districts through their state education agencies.

-The largest funding allocation, Title I, earmarks funds to improve basic programs and ensure economically and socially disadvantaged students receive equal opportunity for access to quality education.
 Examples of programs eligible for Title I funding include academic support for low-performing students, additional teachers and paraprofessionals that focus on mathematics and English language arts support, and preschool programs.

 Title III provides funding to support EL students and their families.
 This funding bucket has three main requirements related to ELs: